 One of 11 Hurtigruten ships leaves Bergen every night of the year northbound for Kirkenes, a small port town at the very “top” of Norway, just four miles from the Russian border.
 And daily there’s a ship from Kirkenes in reverse.
 The full itinerary touches 35 ports, but certain stops are only about 30 minutes, often in the wee hours.
 In cruising, there’s nothing else quite like it.

 Americans would be most comfortable on one of Hurtigruten’s larger, more recently built ships.
-Besides the Trollfjord (launched in 2002), these would include the 1,000-passenger MS Finnmarken (2002) and MS Midnatsol (2003).
+Besides the MS Trollfjord (launched in 2002), there is also the MS Maud (2003).
 Specially built to navigate the coastal fjords of Norway, the vessels offer amenities found on any first-rate cruise ship.
 Just don’t expect rousing nightlife, multiple restaurants and a crowded list of activities.
 To Hurtigruten’s destination-minded travelers, nature is the entertainment.
 The route is justifiably promoted as the “world’s most beautiful voyage.”
 The winter trips are marketed as “Hunting the Light” voyages because of the strong possibility of seeing the Northern Lights once you’re above the Arctic Circle.

 The focus on Norway is a strong selling point for Hurtigruten.
 Instead of flitting from one country to the next, you come away with a real feeling for a land and its people.
 Almost all Hurtigruten crew members are Norwegians, a hardy stock fabled for their seafaring heritage.
 They do this cruise day in and day out, so you know you’re in good hands.
 With safety always an issue, I found their knowledge of the waters, weather and local conditions reassuring.
 Except for a few stretches of open ocean, most of the journey takes place in sheltered passages, so there’s usually land in sight—a comforting thought.